olomouc

 Walking towards the Wenceslas’ Square you can admire the St. Michael’s Church and St. Jan Sarkand Chappel.
 Jan Sarkand was a priest who was tortured to death in 1620 and canonized by John Paul II. in 1995.

-The Art Nouveau Villa Primavesi features comes from the beginning of the 20th century and represents a blend of vienese and british Art Nouveau.
+The Art Nouveau Vila Primavesi features comes from the beginning of the 20th century and represents a blend of Viennese and British Art Nouveau.

 If you counted correctly, you’ve notices that we mentioned only five Baroque fountains (and one modern).
 The sixth fountain is on the Republic Square (Náměstí republiky) and it’s the Fountain of the Tritons.